hashempour/GaBlockSudoku/README.md

 #### Why JavaScript?
-  It was easy to me to have all Visual Features, Coding, and most importantlty Web features on one side together, therefore I could concentrrate on the algorithm implementation more! ;)
+  It was easy for me to have all Visual Features, Coding, and most importantlty Web features on one side together, therefore I could concentrrate on the algorithm implementation more! ;)

 #### Why Genetic Algorithm project?
   Why not!
 Due to COVID-19 restrictions, these days I had a lot of spare time in HOME to think about a hobby or fun project!

+#### Is the implemented Algorithm / Game-Play perfect?
+  I don't think so!
+You are welcome to find the probable bugs or some improvement on the implemented Algorithm :)

 ## Technical Hint